adanzan/adanzan.github.io/README.md

 # Introductory Website
-This react based website hosts information about me and my journey.
+This website hosts information about me and my journey.
 > This is a work-in-progress

 ## Technologies Used